joschout/Multi-Directional-Rule-Set-Learning/README.md

   python setup.py install develop --user
   ```

-## Installation

-Depending on what you will use, you need to install some of the following packages.
+Depending on what you will use, you will need to install some of the following packages.
 Note: we assume you have a recent Python 3 distribution installed (we used Python 3.8).
 Our installation instructions assume the use of a Unix shell.

 * [*submodmax*](https://github.com/joschout/SubmodularMaximization), for unconstrained submodular maximization of the (M)IDS objective functions.
 This package is required for our versions of single-target IDS and Multi-directional IDS, as it contains the algorithms used for finding a locally optimal rule set.
 You can install it as follows:
   ```shell